Special Educational Needs and Disability Information

 At Sacred Heart School we recognise that children learn best when they feel happy and secure.
 With this in mind, all staff work hard to raise children’s self-esteem.
-We are particularly aware that children with SEN may be more vulnerable to low self-esteem and staff use a range of strategies to try and balance against this e.g. giving roles of responsibility, reward systems, verbal praise and encouragement, highlighting their strengths and talents including those outside of the school curriculum.
+We are particularly aware that children with SEND may be more vulnerable to low self-esteem and staff use a range of strategies to try and balance against this e.g. giving roles of responsibility, reward systems, verbal praise and encouragement, highlighting their strengths and talents including those outside of the school curriculum.
 We also have interventions which offer a more direct, targeted response if a child’s low self-esteem is persistent and impacting on the child’s learning e.g. Positive Play Programme and nurture groups.
 Rainbows is a school based programme which offers support for children who have experienced any kind of loss.
 Sacred Heart offers a wide range of after school extra-curricular activities which are open to all children and aim to develop their skills in a wide range of areas.

 What specialist services are accessed by the school?

 School can access expertise and advice from other professionals; Educational Psychologist, Speech and Language Therapists, Autism Service, and voluntary agencies.
-If a child is receiving care from an NHS service such as Ryegate Children’s Centre or CAMHS the SENCO will liaise with other professionals involved to provide the best support for the child.
+If a child is receiving care from an NHS service such as Ryegate Children’s Centre or CAMHS the SENDCO will liaise with other professionals involved to provide the best support for the child.

 What training have staff supporting pupils with SEN had or are receiving?

 All class teachers have received training in a range of SEND including dyslexia, Autism Spectrum Disorder, ADHD, emotional social and mental health needs.
 Teaching assistants are trained to deliver a wide range of interventions.
 Training is provided by Local Authority courses, external professional agencies, voluntary agencies and also through in-school training.
 Members of our teaching assistant team have additional training and skills in specific areas including; Speech and Language interventions, motor skills, dyslexia, Numeracy, social skills and emotional and social development.
 A regular audit of staff knowledge and confidence in different areas of SEND is useful for planning future training needs.
-The SENCO is a qualified teacher who specializes in the learning of children with SEN.
+The SENDCO is a qualified teacher who specializes in the learning of children with SEND.

 How will my child be included in activities outside the classroom?